SmithSamuelM/Papers/whitepapers/kram.md

 There are several approaches to configuration.
 One, the worst, is to hard-code the window size database.
 A better approach is to use the config HJSON file to specify the window sizes and create a database of window sizes from the configuration.
 Finally, in addition to the HJSON config file, the window size database can be dynamically updated via a protected (secure) API.
 This requires that the window size be stored with each cache database entry (as shown above) so that run-time changes in the window sizes do not corrupt existing in-service caches.

+One possible solution is to add two more tables.
+One that indexes cache entries by ExchangeID and the other that indexes cache entries by MessageId.
+Then, whenever a new message is received first, if the message is an exchange message type, the ExchangeID table is checked for an existing cache entry for that message.
+If so then that message is evaluated against the cached window.
+If not, then the MessageID table is checked for an existing cache entry for that message ID.
+If so, then the message is evaluated against the cached window.
+If neither of the above is satisfied, then the window size key table is searched for a matching cache type, and then the existing caches are searched for a matching cache type.
+If not found, then a new cache window is created from the window cache table.
+This ensures that dynamic changes to window-size table entries do not interfere with existing, but unexpired, caches.
+This also avoids walking the window size key space to determine the most specific match unless there is no preexisting cache for a preexisting exchange cache or preexisting message cache. there

 ## Time Resolution and Throughput